 Whether you agree or not with the positions of such brands, it takes guts to stay the course, albeit sometimes it takes stupidity too.
 While such conflicts glean headlines, there are pockets of events every day on social and how they are handled makes the difference.

-This blog is hosted by MediaTemple, which was the hosting service my web designer recommended.
-MediaTemple is a little more expensive, a bold move in and of itself in market with competitive prices.
+At the time of this writing, this blog was hosted by MediaTemple, which was the hosting service my web designer recommended.
+MediaTemple is a little more expensive, a bold move in and of itself in a market with competitive prices.
 My rationale was simple: pay a little more, get better service.
 I have, up until this point, recommended the company many times both on and offline.

 1. Why am I finding these before the service provider?